aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 }
 ```

-This starts to become difficult to understand, so instead you would have prefered this :
+This could to be difficult to understand for a newcomer, so instead you would have prefered to split it into several classes.

 ```dart
 class UserTile extends StatelessWidget {